Start

 In 1854 on St. Mark´s day, the 25th April, the “St. Marks´s Hospital for Fistula and other Diseases of the Rectum” was opened at City Road in London in a dedicated new building with 25 beds.
 Within the next decades, the speciality of colo-proctology was developed by Frederick Salmon and other surgeons at St Mark´s.
 In 1897, a first extension to the Hospital was built.
 After the first world war a decision was taken for a second expansion, up to 93 beds, and “cancer” was added to the Hospital´s title.

 In 1922, GastroIntestinal Pathology was established at St Mark´s Hospital in London with the appointment of Cuthbert Dukes.
 Research became an integral part of the hospital´s work.
 All surgical specimen of rectal cancer were carefully dissected.
-With the support of HJ Richard Bussey (since 1924), Dukes became a pioneer in staging the spread of rectal cancer: hence the “Dukes´staging”.
+With the support of HJ Richard Bussey (since 1924), Dukes became a pioneer in staging the spread of rectal cancer: until today, the “Dukes´staging” is popular.

 From June 2004 to December 2005, Thomas Günther and me, Axel von Herbay, have continued the distinguished tradition of G I Pathology at St Mark´s Hospital in London.